chrdoe/chrdoe.github.io/_pages/teaching.md

 Supervisor
 ======

-I am currently a supervisor/advisor on the dissertation projects at Université Sorbonne Nouvelle Paris 3 and at the Australian National University.
+I am currently a supervisor/advisor on dissertation projects at Université Sorbonne Nouvelle Paris 3 and at the Australian National University.

 Examiner
 ======